james2406/CodeFirstGirls-York2016/3 -github/README.md

 * Sandboxing - You can make temporary changes in an isolated area, to test code before commiting your changes

 * Branching and merging - You can branch a copy of your code into a separate area and modify it in isolation.
 Later, you can merge your work back into the common area

+Main elements of version control:

+* Repositories

+  A repositories is (generaly) a single project.
+They can contain folders and files, including images / anything your project needs.
+They should include a README and a license

+* Branches